-- Proper use and maximum intended load of scaffolding. - 4.2.3 The PFS ensures a scaffold request process (Appendix B, Scaffold Request Process) is created using a web- or application-based request or the Scaffold Request Form (Appendix C, Scaffold Request Form Instructions [Sample]). - 4.2.4 The RSS, with input from Discipline Superintendents, identifies large and critical scaffold builds and develops a 90-day scaffold plan in conjunction with other disciplines (e.g., mechanical, piping).
-The plan should include forecasted tons and job hours. - 4.2.5 The Scaffold Requestor initiates the requests for new builds, modifications, user, and dismantling scopes.
+- Electrical, fall, and falling-object hazards in the work area, and how to deal with these hazards - Fall and falling-object protection systems - · Proper use and maximum intended load of Scaffolding - 3.2.3 The PFS ensures the Electronic Scaffold Management System is used when requesting a scaffold (refer to Appendix C, Scaffold Request Form Instructions ([Sample]) and ensures the Scaffold request process is being followed (refer to Appendix B, Scaffold Request Process Flowchart). - 3.2.4 The RSS, with input from Discipline Superintendents, identifies large and critical Scaffold builds and develops a 90-day Scaffold plan in conjunction with other disciplines (e.g., mechanical, piping).
+The plan should include forecasted tons and job hours. - 3.2.5 The Scaffold Requestor initiates the requests for new builds, modifications, user, and dismantling scopes.

-The Discipline Superintendent or STR reviews and approves the request, ensuring that the scaffold is necessary for access and alternate access means are not available and that the request details are correct.
+The Discipline Superintendent or STR reviews and approves the request, ensuring the Scaffold is necessary for access, alternate access means are not available, and the request details are correct.

-The RSS reviews and approves the request and ensures that the proper cost code is identified for charging of scaffold erection labor hours.
+The RSS reviews and approves the request and ensures the proper cost code is identified for charging of Scaffold erection labor hours.

-- NOTE 1: Generally, the scaffold request must be submitted at least three working days prior to the scaffold need date.
-All major and secondary scaffold requests must be submitted at least 10 working days in advance. - NOTE 2: A new request is required for a modification to an existing scaffolding.
+- NOTE 1: Generally, the Scaffold request must be submitted at least three working days prior to the date the Scaffold is needed.
+All Major and Secondary Scaffold requests must be submitted at least 10 working days in advance. - NOTE 2: A new request is required for a modification to an existing Scaffolding.
 Minor changes (e.g., move a single handrail, notch a toe board) may be dealt with in the field as coordinated with the Scaffold Foreman.
-A new request must be used whenever scaffold parts will be added or removed from the scaffold to ensure inventory control. - 4.2.6 The Scaffold Coordinator ensures each request is then reviewed by the Scaffold General Foreman/Foreman, or designee, to perform a field walk to determine the optimum scaffold configuration, required materials, and estimated man hours. - 4.2.7 The Scaffold Coordinator ensures the scaffold request requirements/estimates are logged. - NOTE: It is recommended to conduct priority meetings with key field supervision members to ensure work is aligned. - 4.2.8 The RSS ensures a weekly coordination of areas/disciplines is completed to ensure overall Project schedule priorities advance.
-The PFS will support this effort, as needed, to ensure overall coordination of competing priorities. - 4.2.9 During erection, the hours and materials associated with each scaffold request are tracked until the scaffold is completed.
-These details are provided to the Scaffold Coordinator. - 4.2.10 The Responsible Scaffold General Foreman/Foreman ensures completion of the scaffold request, showing the size of the scaffold and the date erected, modified, or dismantled, as appropriate.
-Additionally, a final list of actual materials used/removed must be completed. - 4.2.11 The Scaffold Coordinator logs hours and materials used for each scaffold request, once completed.
+A new request must be used whenever Scaffold parts will be added or removed from the Scaffold to ensure inventory control. - 3.2.6 The Scaffold Coordinator ensures each request is then reviewed by the Scaffold General Foreman/Foreman, or designee, to perform a field walk to determine the optimum Scaffold configuration, required materials, and estimated man hours. - 3.2.7 The Scaffold Coordinator ensures the Scaffold request requirements/estimates are logged. - NOTE: Conducting priority meetings with key field supervision members is recommended to ensure work is aligned. - 3.2.8 The RSS ensures a weekly coordination of areas/disciplines is completed to ensure overall Project schedule priorities advance.
+The PFS will support this effort, as needed, to ensure overall coordination of competing priorities.

-4.2.12 The RSS ensures that each scaffold is uniquely numbered (e.g., by area/unit/structure or equipment).
-The number should be placed both on the scaffold tag and the request.
-The Scaffold Competent Person shall inspect each new scaffold and sign the scaffold tag before it is released for use.
+- 3.2.9 During erection, the hours and materials associated with each Scaffold request are tracked until the Scaffold is completed.
+These details are provided to the Scaffold Coordinator. - 3.2.10 The Responsible Scaffold General Foreman/Foreman ensures completion of the Scaffold request, showing the size of the Scaffold and the date erected, modified, or dismantled, as appropriate.
+Additionally, a final list of actual materials used/removed must be completed. - 3.2.11 The Scaffold Coordinator logs hours and materials used for each Scaffold request, once completed. - 3.2.12 The RSS ensures each Scaffold is uniquely numbered (e.g., by area/unit/structure or equipment).
+The number should be placed both on the Scaffold tag and the request.
+The Scaffold Competent Person shall inspect each new Scaffold and sign the Scaffold tag before it is released for use.